If you’re having any sort of problems with your braces then this article is for you.

 The best cure is in fact prevention!
 However, things can be reversed in this case, but it is always worth getting a professional opinion from a dentist in these matters.

-The main focus and way of stopping or reversing the decalcification process, is to look at your diet and what you are consuming.
+The main focus and way of stopping or reversing the decalcification process is to look at your diet and how often you are consuming sugars.

-In principle maintaining a healthy balanced diet with a focus on reducing sugars, particularly frizzy drinks and alcohol can help.
-A good diet can encourage natural remineralisation, so stick to unprocessed foods as much as possible.
+In principle maintaining a healthy balanced diet with a focus on reducing sugars, particularly frizzy drinks and alcohol will help.
+A good diet can even encourage natural remineralisation, such as by including xylitol sweetener.

 Eating or drinking certain products can leave your mouth more acidic and in principle a nastier environment for your teeth.
-Try sipping water throughout the day rather than sugary drinks.
-If you do have one, wash it down with water.
+Any food or drink containing sugar should be at meal times only, and only sugar free drinks between meals.

 Be aware the process will take months and not days or weeks.